You can create a custom feed using a .csv or STIX formatted feed data file in RSA NetWitness Platform.

 - Select an XML feed file from the local file system, choose the Separator (default is comma), and specify the Comment characters used in the feed data file (default is #), and click Next.

-The Select Services form is displayed.
+The Select Services dialog is displayed.
 This is an example of the form for a feed based on a feed data file with no feed definition file.
 If you are defining a feed based on a feed definition file, the Define Columns tab is not needed.

 To define a recurring feed task that executes repeatedly at specified intervals, during a specified date range.